RSSNext/Follow/README.md

 ## Introduction

-&nbsp;&nbsp;&nbsp;&nbsp;Welcome to Follow!
+Welcome to Follow!
 This software is all about allowing you to follow your favorite websites, blogs, social media accounts, podcasts and notifications in one place.
 It is designed as a modern, fast, and convenient all-in-one information center.

-&nbsp;&nbsp;&nbsp;&nbsp;Supported Platforms: Follow Desktop for Windows, macOS, Linux, and Browser; Follow Mobile for Android and iOS (coming soon).
+Supported Platforms: Follow Desktop for Windows, macOS, Linux, and Browser; Follow Mobile for Android and iOS (coming soon).

 ## Screenshots

-&nbsp;&nbsp;&nbsp;&nbsp;The project is currently under active development.
+The project is currently under active development.
 The following screenshots are for reference only and may differ from the final release version.

 - Use different views for various types of content to offer an experience equal to or better than the original platform - Articles, Social Media, Pictures, Videos, Podcasts, and Notifications
   ![Screenshot 2024-09-10 at 6 22 18 PM](https://github.com/user-attachments/assets/1958ec70-1916-47c5-82d0-3bd8e43f3a26)